My True Love For Film And Acting by Lillee Jean

 The Now: Acting & Training

-At 22 years old, I made a strategic commitment to my filmmaking career development.
-This included intensive study at the prestigious T. Schreiber Studio.
-There, I immersed myself in the Meisner Technique under Nick Landry and specialized in Dialects with the renowned Page Clements
+In 2023, at the age of 22, I deepened my professional learning with intensive training at the prestigious T. Schreiber Studio here in Chelsea, NYC.
+There, I immersed myself in the Meisner Technique under Nick Landry, and I specialized in British RP dialects with the renowned Page Clements, honing the tools for authentic, truthful performances.

 -- Official Lillee Jean Trueman --